mishken3/frontend-project-lvl2/README.md

 ## Description

-This is training JS-project on [Hexlet](https://hexlet.io), app that compares two config files and shows difference
+This is training JS-project on [Hexlet](https://hexlet.io), app that compares two config files and shows difference in different ways.
+More info you can find below ↓.

 ## Getting Started